ultravioletrs/prism-docs/docs/assets.md

 The only mandatory fields during asset creation are:

-- **File Hash**: The checksum of the actual file (not the sample).
+- **Checksum**: The checksum of the actual file (not the sample), get more information on checksum  [here](https://docs.cocos.ultraviolet.rs/cli/#file-hash).

 - **Asset Description**: A brief summary of what the asset represents.

 The **File Name** field is optional.
-If provided, it will be used as the file name when running the computation (not the name of the sample file).
+If provided, it will be verified when asset is uploaded on computation run.

 ![New Asset Modal](img/new_asset_modal.png)